RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Experiments

 \subsection{Training}

 A significantly lighter diffusion model is employed for image synthesis consisting of 260 million parameters compared to the one utilized in Imagen \cite{saharia2022photorealistic} which consists of 2 billion parameters.
 Additionally, a 260 million parameter model is employed for super-resolution tasks which is also lighter than the one used in Imagen with 600 million parameters.
 Both models were trained using a batch size of 64 and 1000 training epochs.
+For the diffusion process, hyperparameter selection was guided by the work of \cite{saharia2022photorealistic, ho2020denoising} as their selection showed good performance, the number of iterations $T$ is set to 1000, $\beta_1 = 10^{-4}$ to $\beta_t = 0.02$.
 The base 128x128 model in our study utilizes the Tesla V100 SXM2 processor, which is equipped with 32GB of memory.
 Additionally, the super-resolution variant employs another Tesla V100 chip.
 The Adafactor optimizer \cite{shazeer2018adafactor} is employed for our standard 128x128 model due to its significantly reduced memory requirements compared to Adam while attaining comparable performance.
 The Adam optimizer \cite{kingma2014adam} is preferred over Adafactor for super-resolution models due to its superior performance.
-We used a learning rate of $1e-4$ with 10,000 linear warmup steps for both optimizers.
-To provide classifier-free guidance, we engage in joint training by randomly setting the text embeddings to zero with a probability of 10\% for all three models.
+For both optimizers, a learning rate of $1e-4$ was employed, along with 10,000 linear warm up steps.
+In order to offer classifier-independent guidance, a joint training approach was employed where the text embeddings for all three models are randomly set to zero with a probability of 10\%.
+This method enhances the models' robustness and flexibility, enabling them to perform effectively without relying on specific classifiers.
+Without classifier-free guidance, the model might rely heavily on a separate classifier to interpret the text and guide the image generation process.
+With classifier-free guidance, the model is trained to sometimes ignore the text embeddings, learning to generate relevant images both with and without explicit text guidance.
+This dual capability enhances the model's versatility and performance \cite{ho2022classifier, dhariwal2021diffusion, saharia2022photorealistic}.